Net-Burst.Net

 * Intimate experiences with God

-The above tiny overview should suffice to give a little insight into the tragic implications of an intellectual loss, so let’s move on and gain a little insight into the seriousness of an emotional loss.
-We will start with an analogy: if you were desperate enough to avoid seeing anything evil, you could blind yourself.
+The above tiny overview should suffice to give a little insight into the tragic implications of an intellectual loss.
+So let’s move on and gain a little insight into the seriousness of an emotional loss.
+We will start with an analogy: if you were desperate enough to avoid seeing anything evil, you could decide to literally blind yourself.
 The problem, of course, is that no matter how much this way of rendering yourself unable to see evil things might feel like protecting yourself, it would mean that you could never see beauty and things you desperately need to see.
 You would be severely handicapped, thus reducing the amount of good you could achieve.
 Likewise, totally cutting yourself off from unpleasant feelings cannot be done without cutting yourself off from certain good feelings.
 You would lose your zest for life and various enjoyments that God longs to bless you with.
 Moreover, it would emotionally handicap you, thus lowering the amount of good you could do.

 To suppress an alter will do more than diminish your intellectual and emotional capacity, however.
 It will directly diminish you spiritually.
 Christians sometimes talk of head knowledge versus heart knowledge.
 Head knowledge lets you know a spiritual truth intellectually but it does little or nothing for you.
 This is because, even though you might be unconscious of what is happening within you, the life-changing power of that truth is being sabotaged by inner doubts or fears or lack of conviction or tightly held presumptions that are contrary to that spiritual truth.
 If you remain cut off from awareness of what is going on within you, or have little or no interaction with an alter, that part of you is cut off from your spiritual experience and insight, thus condemning yourself to having a part of you that will continually undermine the strength of your spiritual convictions and relationship with God.